 4. Growth for secured mobile wallets

 COVID19 has changed the shopping behavior of consumers.
-In the post COVID19 era, many consumers will avoid point-of-purchase terminals and ATM withdrawals.
+In the post COVID19 era, many consumers avoided point-of-purchase terminals and ATM withdrawals.
 Digital wallets that allow a payment to be made without even touching a card to a terminal or entering a PIN will grow.
 Expect the use of secure wallets to grow in the future.
 Businesses that are able to accept payments from digital wallets will thrive, while peer-to-peer contactless payments, even between different types of wallets, will become an everyday phenomenon

 5. An explosion in mobile shopping and other digital checkouts